 The new card will take advantage of new technologies such as tactile elements for the blind, chip embedding technology and iris capabilities in addition to taking all 10 fingerprints of an applicant.

-Other unique changes that come with the new card is that the exercise would involve the registration of ages 0-5.
-According to Nana Addo this is a historic opportunity for us to sanitize and rationalize birth certification in Ghana and ensure social inclusion right from birth.
+Another unique change that came with the new card is that the exercise would involve the registration of ages 0 – 5.
+According to Nana Addo, “this is a historic opportunity for us to sanitize and rationalize birth certification in Ghana and ensure social inclusion right from birth.”